-By Olivia Jolie.
-Last Updated 11th May 2021.
+By Brett Williams.
+Last Updated 19th August 2021.
 Welcome to our guide which discusses repetitive strain injury claims against an employer.
 Are you thinking about claiming compensation for RSI at work?
 If so, this guide provides essential information to help you decide whether you have a valid claim or not.

 Whether you’re suffering pain in your hand wrist or upper limbs, Repetitive Strain Injury (RSI) happens when an employee undertakes the same tasks over and over again, or when they work with machinery that vibrates heavily over a prolonged period.
 We can help with RSI injury claims against an employer, and may be able to help you begin a No Win No Fee compensation claim.

 If you would like to begin a claim for a repetitive strain injury today, you can contact us on 0800 073 8801 right away.

 In the meantime, to learn how you can get compensation by making repetitive strain injury claims against an employer, please carry on reading.